Clinical Trials for Treatment of People with Cancer

 Each trial has specific requirements and eligibility criteria for participation.
 By compiling a medical history and sometimes additional testing, a physician determines if a patient is eligible for a study.

-Download a Comprehensive Community Cancer Program Clinical Trial Brochure
+Download a Comprehensive Community Cancer Program Clinical Trials Brochure